-The Facial Recognition Market is segmented by Technology (2D Facial Recognition, 3D Facial Recognition, and Facial Analytics), End User (Security and Law Enforcement, Healthcare, Retail, and Other End Users), and Geography.
+The Facial Recognition Market is segmented by Technology (2D Facial Recognition, 3D Facial Recognition, and Facial Analytics), End-User (Security and Law Enforcement, Healthcare, Retail), and Geography.

 ABOUT THIS REPORT